platform9/luigi/README.md

 # luigi
-The plumber you'll hire to install all your Kubernetes network plumbing
+The plumber you'll hire to install all your Kubernetes network plumbing.
+Luigi is a Kubernetes operator that helps with advanced networking specifically meant to enable running CNFs (Container Networking Functions).
+This is useful for certain networking applications like running 5G, 5G Core, 5G RAN, and IMS.
+The Luigi operator simplifies the configuration of advanced technology stacks such as SR-IOV, DPDK, Multus, Device Plugins, IPVLAN, MacVlan and performs feature detection through "NFD".